History of AFC Ajax: End of the ten Hag reign

 After taking the Amsterdam club through one of the greatest runs the club has seen in recent memory, Erik ten Hag was announced as manager of Manchester United on 21 April 2022.
 His time in charge saw Ajax winning the 2 following Eredivisie titles in 2021 and 2022 as well as another KNVB cup in 2021.
-No title was given following the abrupt end to the 2019-20 season due to COVID-19, although Ajax were tied on points with AZ Alkmaar at the top of the table with 8 matches remaining to eventually never be played.
-Following ten Hag to Manchester would be starlet Antony after the club received a record fee of €95 million for the 22 year old.
+No title was given following the abrupt end to the 2019-20 season due to COVID-19, although Ajax were tied on points with AZ Alkmaar at the top of the table with eight matches remaining to eventually never be played.
+Following ten Hag to Manchester would be starlet Antony after the club received a record fee of €95 million for the 22-year-old Brazilian.
 The club would also see defender Lisandro Martínez move to Manchester United for €67 million.
 That summer, Ajax would receive €237 million in transfer fees along with spending €115 million on incoming transfers.
 Both figures are club records.

 A few weeks after ten Hag officially left the club, Ajax appointed Club Brugge boss Alfred Schreuder on 12 May 2022.
 Schreuder was ten Hag's assistant manager at Ajax during the storied 2018-19 season.
 He was also an assistant to Julian Nagelsmann during their time at Hoffenheim, as well as an assistant to Ronald Koeman during his time in charge of Barcelona.
-Schreuder would go on to start his tenure at Ajax in historic fashion by becoming the first Ajax manager of the 21st century to start an Eredivisie campaign with 5 wins, a feat achieved by no manager since Morten Olsen in 1997.
+Schreuder would go on to start his tenure at Ajax in historic fashion by becoming the first Ajax manager of the 21st century to start an Eredivisie campaign with five wins, a feat achieved by no manager since Morten Olsen in 1997.
+However, seven matches without a win resulted in the termination of Alfred Schreuder's contract.
+John Heitinga would finish the season as interim manager.
+Ajax ended the season in third place after champions Feyenoord and runners-up PSV, earning a streak of four consecutive seasons with first-place finishes and missing out on qualification for the 2023–24 UEFA Champions League.
+Maurice Steijn, who managed Sparta Rotterdam at that time, was appointed as the manager for the 2023–24 season.
+Ajax and Steijn experienced the worst start of the season in the club's history.
+They only won two official matches, did not win eight consecutive matches and found themselves back on 17th place, a relegation spot.
+Director of Football Sven Mislintat and Maurice Steijn had been fired during the season.